bplank/DaNplus/README.md

 <a href="DaNplus-poster.pdf"><img src="img/DaNplus-poster.png" width="100"></a>

-This repository contains the code to reproduce the results of Plank, Nørgaard Jensen, van der Goot, 2020 (COLING).
-[Nested NER and Lexical Normalization for Danish (DaN+)](https://www.aclweb.org/anthology/2020.coling-main.583/).
+This repository contains the code and data for the paper [Nested NER and Lexical Normalization for Danish (DaN+)](https://www.aclweb.org/anthology/2020.coling-main.583/) by Plank, Nørgaard Jensen and van der Goot, 2020 (COLING).

 ## Nested Named Entity Recognition (NNER)